 Parakeets (also known as budgies in some places) are among the most popular types of pets on the planet.
 They are easy to acquire, relatively easy to care for, and perfect for kids and adults alike.
 These little birds are lively, sociable, and fun to interact with.
 They eat various things both in the wild and as pets.
+In the wild, they eat mostly seeds, vegetation, fruits, and veggies, and as pets, you can feed them the same diet plus commercial foods.
 Here is what you should know about what parakeets eat.

 In the Wild

 Parakeets fend for themselves in the wild and will eat a wide variety of different foods to maintain their good health as time goes on.
 Depending on where they happen to be at the time, parakeets might eat seeds from grasses, trees, and plants, freshly ripe fruits, grass, and vegetation that is easily digestible to them.
 They are not picky about exactly what they eat, and they make it a point to enjoy different foods for enjoyment and good health.